blueonline07/student-smart-printing-service/CONTRIBUTING.md

 ## Contributing

 Please ensure all feature branches are merged to the appropriate branch and adhere to the commit message guidelines.
-Open pull requests for code review before merging to the main `develop` branch.
+Open pull requests for code review before merging to the main `dev` branch.

 ---